-With ample and validated parking, our office is easily accessible from the main floor of a medical building and is wheelchair accessible.
+In Brampton, we have ample and validated parking, our office is easily accessible from the main floor of our medical building and is wheelchair accessible.

-Our dental office offers a variety of emergency dental services for children, adults and seniors, including but not limited to the following:
+We offer a variety of emergency dental procedures for children, adults and seniors, including but not limited to, the following:

-Pericoronitis, is another type of dental swelling that results in patients coming to the office as a dental emergency.
-This is a swelling usually related to a lower back tooth i.e. wisdom tooth.
+Pericoronitis: Is another type of dental swelling that results in patients coming to the office as a dental emergency.
+Pericoronitis is a swelling usually related to a lower back tooth, i.e. wisdom tooth.
 Pericoronitis is when a flap of gum tissue grows over the back part of the tooth.
-Bacteria and food debris accumulate under the flap of tissue, which results in an infection.
+Bacteria and food debris accumulate under the fold of tissue, which results in an infection.
 For more information on Pericoronitis, please see the blog series, “Pericoronitis-Part 1,” “Pericoronities-Part 2,” “Pericoronities-Part 3,” “Pericoronitis-Part 4“.

 Toothache: Can refer to most forms of pain in and around the teeth or jaws.
-Toothaches have many possible causes including cavities, cracks in teeth, exposed roots, gum disease, and muscle spasms.
-Severely decayed teeth most often result in a toothache Womens Air Max 90.
-For more information about this, please read the blog, “Severely Decayed Teeth”.
-If you’d actually like to look at the decay/cavitation process then please refer to the blog “Dental Anatomy 101”.
+Toothaches have many possible causes, including cavities, cracks in teeth, exposed roots, gum disease, and muscle spasms.
+Severely decayed teeth most often result in a toothache.
+For more information about this, please read the blog, “Severely Decayed Teeth.”
+If you’d like to look at the decay/cavitation process, then please refer to the blog “Dental Anatomy 101”.

 Dental trauma: Any injury to the mouth, including the teeth, gums, jawbones, tongue, or lips.
 Any major accident or physical trauma – including car accidents, sports injuries, physical fights, and burns from hot liquids or injuries from biting hard foods – can qualify as a dental emergency.

-Most often dental trauma in children and adolescents presents as a fractured tooth or even a tooth that’s been avulsed.
-This means that the tooth has been completely displaced from its tooth socket.
-For a more in-depth discussion of dental trauma, please refer to the blog “Children and Dental Injuries”.
+Dental trauma in children and adolescents often presents as a fractured tooth or even a tooth that’s been avulsed.
+As a result, the tooth becomes displaced from its tooth socket.
+For a more in-depth discussion of dental trauma, please refer to the blog “Children and Dental Injuries.”

 Emergency root canal: Repairing damaged teeth by treating infection in the pulp – the soft tissue in the center of the tooth made up of nerves and blood vessels.